Cypooos/TASduino/README.md

 # ArduinoTASmaker
-A TAS python maker for the switch connected to the arduino
+A Python TAS maker for the switch which uses an arduino